kittiradovics/d8-devportal-demo-docs/Facial_recognition_01.md

 One of the ways to do this is by comparing selected facial features from the image and a face database.

+One of the ways to do this is by comparing selected facial features from the image and a face database.

 It is typically used in robotics and in security systems and can be compared to other biometrics such as fingerprint or eye iris recognition systems.
 It has also become popular as a commercial identification and marketing tool.